-Check-in is from 2:00 – 8:00 pm (late summer nightfall) and check-out is at noon.
+Check-in is from 2:00 – 8:00 pm (or nightfall, whichever comes first) and check-out is at noon.
 If you have activities planned or have an outfitter trip booked earlier in the day, you are welcome to arrive earlier, check-in at the the store, park in the Day Visitor parking and enjoy the campground.
 If your campsite is ready on your arrival, we will let you know.
 Same idea for afternoon plans after check-out; pack your car and park it in Day Visitor parking and enjoy your afternoon.

 Can I rent a kayak at Norse Cove?

 Yes!
-We rent out beautiful, new sea kayaks and expedition SUPs to adult paddlers.
+We rent out beautiful, new sea kayaks and expedition SUPs to experienced paddlers.
+We also offer guided tours, coaching and Paddle Canada certified courses and instruction.
 Call us to book for a few hours, half day or full day.